VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/order-shipment-item-type.md

 # OrderShipmentItemType ==~object~==

-The `OrderShipmentItemType` represents a specific item included in a shipment for an order.
+This type represents a specific item included in a shipment for an order.

 ## Field